 └───────────────────┘

-Advanced Content: Learn from Experience
+Advanced Topic: Learning from Experience

 Implementation Strategies:

-• Experience retrieval: When facing a new task, the agent first searches for similar cases in the experience base
+• Experience retrieval: When facing a new task, the Agent first searches for similar cases in the experience base

 Architecture Design: